dhanya-boby/opennms-tutorials-1/session2/README.md

 ### Editing files directly

-The OpenNMS containers already have the [vi editor](https://devhints.io/vim) installed but and you can use this if you wish
+The OpenNMS containers already have the [vi editor](https://devhints.io/vim) installed and you can use this if you wish.

 However we can make our lives a bit simpler if we also install the [nano editor](https://www.nano-editor.org/dist/latest/nano.html) because it is easier to use.